 - You may be able to take an over-the-counter drug instead of a prescription drug.
 Your pharmacist can help you decide if over-the-counter drugs can help you.

-- Your doctor may give you a new medicine to take.
+- Your provider may give you a new medicine to take.
 Your MTM pharmacist will talk about what the drug does for you and how to use it the right way.
-The pharmacist will also follow up with you to make sure the medicine is working right and you are not having any problems.
+The pharmacist will also follow up with you to make sure the medicine is working correctly and you are not having any problems.